boraselcuk/DSA-210-Project/README.md

 ## Academic Integrity

+AI tools (Claude, ChatGPT) were used for:

+- Writing and refactoring Python code (analysis.py, ml.py)
+- Drafting and structuring the README
+- Reviewing statistical interpretations and findings
+- Converting .py scripts into executed .ipynb notebooks

-AI tools (Claude, ChatGPT) were used to assist with code writing, statistical interpretation, and README writing.
-All prompts and outputs were reviewed and verified by the student.
+All data collection, hypothesis formulation, and final interpretation were performed independently.
+All AI-generated outputs were reviewed and verified by the student.